andoulla/angular-video/README.md

 The MIT License (MIT)

-Copyright (c) 2014 Mariandi Stylianou, and contributors to the anguvideo project.
+Copyright (c) 2014 Mariandi Stylianou, and contributors to the angular-video project.